garcia-nacho/FHISnippy/README.md

-# Phylogenetic tree of samples from Group A Streptococcus (GAS)
+# Phylogenetic tree generation from Group A Streptococcus (GAS) samples

 The analysis is based on [snippy](https://github.com/tseemann/snippy) and it runs: